Coaches hope to give Mesa's kids what Mesa gave them

 A foundation.

 “We’re from Mesa.
 This is our town,” Kapi said.
 “We just want to give back and help these kids try to reach the goals we’ve reached in our lives.
-That’s really what it is.
+That’s really what it is.”

 “When you look at it,” Lutui added, “it’s kind of the vision our fathers once had together.
 Reaching the American dream.”